UBC-ORCA/cva5pr/README.md

 ## Makefile

 The makefile supports building all of the benchmarks, linting the processor and running the benchmarks through the Verilator simulation environtment.
-If Taiga sources are updated, the simulation environment is automatically rebuilt when attempting to run any benchmark.
+If CVA5 sources are updated, the simulation environment is automatically rebuilt when attempting to run any benchmark.

 ### Commands
-- **lint** Performs a Verilator lint on the Taiga sources
+- **lint** Performs a Verilator lint on the CVA5 sources
-- **lint-full** Performs a Verilator lint -Wall on the Taiga sources
+- **lint-full** Performs a Verilator lint -Wall on the CVA5 sources

 - **build-coremark** Builds the coremark benchmark
 - **run-coremark-verilator** Runs the coremark benchmark in the verilator simulation environment.
 (Note: coremark has a runtime of approximately 20 minutes).
 Logs to: logs/verilator.